-While the hotel did say that it planned on reopening as soon as possible, it has not reopened or posted any other updates since March 2020.
+While the hotel did say that it planned on reopening as soon as possible, it did not reopen for a few years.

-At the time that I’m updating this in 2023, that means The Keating Hotel has been closed with zero activity for over tree years.
+At the time that I’m updating this in August 2023, The Keating Hotel still hasn’t posted any other updates on Facebook.

 Additionally, the hotel’s website has expired.

-The Keating Hotel does still have a listing on those platforms – but there’s zero room availability if you try to do a search.
+The Keating Hotel did still have a listing on those platforms – but there was zero room availability if you tried to do a search.

 Unfortunately, the Google Maps street view picture of the hotel’s entrance hasn’t updated since early 2020, so I can’t see what’s happening.